amihsan/trustlab/README.md

 - All deploy-configs for gunicorn and nginx are in ``deploy-configs/``

+- ODBC on MAC:
+    - If you installed this formula with the registration option (default), you'll need to manually remove ``[ODBC Driver 17 for SQL Server]`` section from odbcinst.ini after the formula is uninstalled.
+This can be done by executing the following command:
+            ``odbcinst -u -d -n "ODBC Driver 17 for SQL Server"``

 ## Deploy

 - Project is deployed at master branch via a CI gitlabrunner by ``.gitlab-ci.yml``.